Hello Stranger (song): Other versions

-Manny Freiser would recall: "Mercury [Records] released "Hello Stranger" as a single against our wishes.
+Manny Freiser recalled: "Mercury [Records] released "Hello Stranger" as a single against our wishes.
 It became a legitimate hit at easy listening radio...Mercury then tried to cross it over to Top-40 radio...We started picking up major markets, mostly in the southeast...The single precariously "bubbled under the Hot 100" on Billboard's charts in spring '73: #106 one week, #105 the next, and so on" entering the Billboard Hot 100 that June at #100 where it remained for three weeks and then dropped off the charts.
 Freiser - "Although it had sold 70,000+ copies, 'Hello Stranger' had basically been a 'turntable hit' at Top 40 radio -- one that got played a lot [sic], but didn't break.
 It thus became Billboard Magazines lowest-ranked Hot 100 single of 1973, ranking #573 out of 573 singles that made the Hot 100."

 In October 1976, studio group New York Rubber Rock Band recorded a dance version of "Hello Stranger" for the Brooklyn-based Henry Street Records; Colleen Heather was the vocalist on this version which reached #31 on the Dance charts.

 The Capitols' version of "Hello Stranger" was also issued in the UK as the B-side of "Cool Jerk" three times: in 1966, 1969 and 1971 (the last two reissues credited to the Three Caps) with the single falling short of the charts each time.

 In 1985, Carrie Lucas' remake of "Hello Stranger" - which featured the Whispers - was a Top 20 R&B hit.

 The Supremes & The Four Tops recorded a version for the album Dynamite! in 1971.

 In 1977, the song was covered by Hong Kong female singer May Cheng 鄭寶雯 on a compilation LP album 《House Golden Hits 1977 Volume 5》.